Paulinelali/potfoilo.github.io/README.md

 # 📖 setup and mobile first Project <a name="about-project"></a>

-My first major project at Microverse titled #Personal Portfolio This is a milestone project which means features will be added in phases.
+My first major project at Microverse
+This is a milestone project which means features will be added in phases.